Extra-judicial political repression in 1968 (2.1)

 37. Lev Kopelev

-Expelled from the Party by the district Party committee, dismissed from his post by order of the director without the confirmation of the Academic Council, and his books and articles, previously accepted for publication, have been withdrawn.
+Expelled from Party by district Party committee; dismissed from post by director without confirmation of Academic Council.
+His books and articles, previously accepted for publication, have been withdrawn.

 38. Esfir Kositsyna